MDP Wethersfield: 819th RED HORSE SQUADRON

 As the American involvement in the Vietnam War wound down, the role of RED HORSE units in peacetime came into question.
 As the need still existed for a quick-acting heavy repair force integral to the USAF Air Force and responsive to USAF commanders, a variety of training programs were developed, including civil engineering projects to develop skills similar to those required during a contingency.
 In 1980 members of the 819th removed and re-installed seven bells and a bell cage in an 11th-century church in Finchingfield, Essex.
 The goodwill generated in the village, located a mile from RAF Wethersfield, resulted in enhanced housing and community support for USAF personnel.
+Also, in 1980, the 7th Special Operations Squadron was deployed here for a week-long exercise with its MC-130E aircraft.

 The 819th, along with the 2166th Communications Squadron, were the main units at Wethersfeld until the USAF returned the base to the British in 1990 due to budget cutbacks.
 The 819th was inactivated in February, while the 2166th remained active until June 1992.
 The base was handed back to the Royal Air Force at a ceremony on 3 July 1990 and Wethersfield was once again placed under care and maintenance status.
 The USAF retained a small Military Family Housing area at Wethersfield, in which American personnel assigned to RAF Molesworth, RAF Alconbury, and RAF Upwood lived.